3mdeb/RteCtrl/README.md

   `chardev`.
 The sysfs interace is configured by default, but is deprecated.

+* [Note] if you want to use the `chardev` interface, you may need to unexport you gpio pins first.
+Example: `echo "400" > /sys/class/gpio/unexport`

+  There is a helper script `unexport_all_pins.sh`, which can be ***executed on the rte platform*** to unexport all used pins, but may not cover the edge-cases.

 * Install `web` directory to path pointed in `RteCtrl.cfg`:

   ```